nibinmg/jet_cs_airflow/README.md

 As part of this case study, I designed and implemented a data pipeline that integrates data from the XKCD Comics API, models it for analytics, and exposes it after applying business transformations.
 The pipeline leverages Apache **Airflow** for data integration and orchestration, and **dbt** for data modelling, transformation, and testing.
 And PostgreSQL as the data warehouse.

+This repository holds Airlow dags to integrate data on a schedule and dag to execute dbt models which models and transforms data.
 ---
 ## Technical overview